 During the winter months, you rely on your furnace to keep the air warm and inviting inside.
 However, ventilation is severely limited in the wintertime because the windows and doors are rarely opened to let in the fresh air.
 Combined with a furnace that’s not in good repair, this means allergens could be trapped and circulating inside your home for months!

-If you live in the Denver area, contact Premier Heating & Air for furnace service today.
+If you live in the Denver area, contact Premier Heating and Air for furnace service today.
 We can perform the semi-annual system check, cleaning, and precision tune-up that are needed to keep your furnace clean and working efficiently.